Mosab Hassan Yousef: Defection to Israel

-Yousef said he saw the light after a stint with his dad’s comrades in an Israeli jail during the mid-1990s.
+Yousef said he saw the light after a stint in an Israeli jail during the mid-1990s.
 At Megiddo Prison, he witnessed Hamas inmates leading a brutal year-long campaign to weed out supposed Israeli collaborators.
-"During that time, Hamas tortured and killed hundreds of prisoners,” he said, recalling vivid memories of needles being inserted under finger nails and bodies charred with burning plastics.
+"During that time, Hamas tortured and killed hundreds of prisoners," he said, recalling vivid memories of needles being inserted under fingernails and bodies charred with burning plastics.
 Many, if not all, had nothing to do with Israeli intelligence.
-“I will never forget their screams,” he continued.
-“I started asking myself a question.
+"I will never forget their screams," he continued.
+"I started asking myself a question.
 What if Hamas succeeded in destroying Israel and building a state.
-Will they destroy our people in this way?”
+Will they destroy our people in this way?"